Pullmaster Documentation

 - Review quality — Depth and thoroughness of past reviews

-- Availability — Current workload and responsiveness
+- Availability — Current workload and past review responsiveness

 Pullmaster automatically adapts its recommendations based on the risk level of each PR.
 Critical changes to core files surface your most experienced reviewers, while routine updates are distributed across the team to reduce bottlenecks.